-46. As per the notification dated 26.3.2001, return on equity shall be computed on the paid up and subscribed capital and shall be 16% of such capital.
+52. As per the notification dated 26.3.2001, return on equity shall be computed on the paid up and subscribed capital and shall be 16% of such capital.
 It further provides that premium raised by the Transmission Utility while issuing share capital & investment of internal resources created out of free reserve of the existing utility, if any, for the funding of the project, shall also be reckoned as paid up capital for the purpose of computing the return on equity, provided such premium amount and internal resources are actually utilised for meeting the capital expenditure of the Transmission project and forms part of the approved financial package as set out in the techno-economic clearance accorded by the Authority.

-- 47. The petitioner has claimed return on the basis of equity of Rs.
-794.00 lakh as was admitted in Ministry of Power notification while notifying tariff.
-The same methodology has been followed for working out the return on equity. - 48.
-On the above basis, the petitioner shall be entitled to return on equity of Rs.
-127.04 lakh each year during the tariff period.
+53. The petitioner has claimed return on the basis of equity as was admitted in Ministry of Power notification while notifying tariff, along with notional equity arising out of FERV claimed.
+The same methodology has been followed for working out the return on equity.
+Thus the following amount of equity has been considered in the calculation of return of equity: